idlesign/django-sitetree/docs/source/tags.rst

       Bad
       Ugly

-  + **this-ancestor-children** - items under grandparent item (closest to root) for the item resolved as current for the current page.
+  + **this-parent-siblings** - items under parent item for the item resolved as current for the current page.

     Considering that we are now at `Public` renders::

       Web
       Postal

+  + **this-ancestor-children** - items under grandparent item (closest to root) for the item resolved as current for the current page.

+    Considering that we are now at `Public` renders all items under `Home` (which is closest to the root).

   Thus in the template tag example above `trunk` is reserved alias, and `topmenu` alias is given to an item through admin site.